mcpython4-coding/Documentation/mcpython/engine/rendering/window.md

                 write window instance to globals.py for sharing

             variable self.exclusive
-                Whether or not the window exclusively captures the mouse.
+                Whether the window exclusively captures the mouse.

-            variable self.strafe
-                Strafing is moving lateral to the direction you are facing, e.g. moving to the left or right while continuing to face forward.

-                First element is -1 when moving forward, 1 when moving back, and 0 otherwise.
-The second element is -1 when moving left, 1 when moving right, and 0 otherwise. todo: move to player's movement-attribute

             variable self.sector - todo: move to player Which sector the player is currently in.